armanbilge/armanbilge.github.io/error.md

 ---

 # Page not found (404)
 Sorry about that.
-If you like, [report an issue](https://github.com/armanbilge/armanbilge.github.io/issues).
+If you like, [please report an issue](//github.com/armanbilge/armanbilge.github.io/issues).
+Thank you!